Observability Principles

 - Testing — per-layer strategy, including integration tests that cross between contexts

-- Observability stack — vendors, alpha posture, and content-class taxonomy per ADR-036
+- Observability stack — vendors, posture, and content-class taxonomy per ADR-036

 - Data retention — per-class retention policies per ADR-042